guildai/guild.ai/pages/index.md

 Guild AI automates TensorFlow and Keras deep learning workflow, letting you focus on optimizing your models and getting them into production as quickly as possible.
-The command line toolset, supports your deep learning work end-to-end --- from model acquisition, through training and testing, to deployment.
+The command line toolset, supports your deep learning work end-to-end---from model acquisition, through training and testing, to deployment.
 You can even publish your models for your collaborators to use!